-Strategic Financial performance Risk Corporate report management governanc
+Strategic report Financial performance Risk management Corporate governance Directors' report Financial report Other information Remuneration

-Deferred STVR shares/rights represent STVR previously awarded under the Group Executive or Executive General Manager arrangements.
-Sign-on equity was awarded in the 2019 financial year in the form of deferred shares for Pascal Boillat and Nigel Williams, and deferred rights from prior years for Anna Lenahan.
-Represents the maximum number of equity awards that may vest to each Executive in respect of their time as KMP.
-The values represent the fair value at grant

-2 Represents the maximum number of equity awards that may vest to each executive in respect of their time as KMP.
-The values represent the fair value at gran date.
-The minimum potential outcome for the equity awards is zero.

-3 Awards that vested include the 2015 financial year LTVR award (granted 18 September 2014, except for Adam Bennett the grant date was 12 February 2015 and for Vittoria Shortt the grant date was 7 May 2015), deferred STVR awards (vested in full) (tranches granted 1 September 2015, 1 September 2016 and 1 September 2017) and sign-on shares/rights (granted 28 November 2016, 1 October 2018 and 5 November 2018) that vested during time in KMP role.
-The value of the awards vested is calculated using VWACP for the five days preceding the vesting date, and includes the value of dividends accrued over the vesting period.

-4 This includes the portion of the 2015 financial year LTVR award (76.18%) that did not meet the performance hurdle and lapsed.
-The value of the lapsed award is calculated using the VWACP for the five days preceding the lapse date.

-5 Vittoria Shortt's LTVR awards are in relation to her Group Executive role prior to her becoming the CEO ASB.
+- 1 Deferred STVR shares/rights represent STVR previously awarded under the Group Executive or Executive General Manager arrangements.
+Sign-on equity was awarded in the 2019 financial year in the form of deferred shares for Pascal Boillat and Nigel Williams, and deferred rights from prior years for Anna Lenahan. - 2 Represents the maximum number of equity awards that may vest to each Executive in respect of their time as KMP.
+The values represent the fair value at grant date.
+The minimum potential outcome for the equity awards is zero. - 3 Awards that vested include the 2015 financial year LTVR award (granted 18 September 2014, except for Adam Bennett the grant date was 12 February 2015 and for Vittoria Shortt the grant date was 7 May 2015), deferred STVR awards (vested in full) (tranches granted 1 September 2015, 1 September 2016 and 1 September 2017) and sign-on shares/rights (granted 28 November 2016, 1 October 2018 and 5 November 2018) that vested during time in KMP role.
+The value of the awards vested is calculated using VWACP for the five days preceding the vesting date, and includes the value of dividends accrued over the vesting period. - 4 This includes the portion of the 2015 financial year LTVR award (76.18%) that did not meet the performance hurdle and lapsed.
+The value of the lapsed award is calculated using the VWACP for the five days preceding the lapse date. - 5 Vittoria Shortt's LTVR awards are in relation to her Group Executive role prior to her becoming the CEO ASB.